 Millions of people take proton pump inhibitors (PPIs) to suppress the secretion of stomach acid.
-At last count, doctors wrote over 100 million prescriptions for drugs like dexlansoprazole (Dexilent), esomeprazole (Nexium), lansoprazole (Prevacid), omeprazole (Prilosec), pantoprazole (Protonix) and rabeprazole (Aciphex).
+The last time we checked, doctors wrote over 100 million prescriptions for drugs like dexlansoprazole (Dexilent), esomeprazole (Nexium), lansoprazole (Prevacid), omeprazole (Prilosec), pantoprazole (Protonix) and rabeprazole (Aciphex).
 Such drugs have been mainstays for treating heartburn, GERD (gastroesophageal reflux disease) and ulcers.
-Initially, doctors thought these drugs had minimal side effects.
+Initially, doctors thought these drugs had few, if any, side effects.
 The FDA considered PPIs so safe that it approved drugs like Prilosec, Prevacid and Nexium for over-the-counter sale.
-But researchers continue ask whether PPIs are linked to premature deaths from a range of conditions.
+But researchers continue to ask whether PPIs are linked to premature deaths from a range of conditions.

 Alert | PPIs Are Linked to Premature Deaths

-Researchers in St. Louis introduced their latest study in BMJ (May 30, 2019) this way:
+Researchers in St. Louis introduced their study in BMJ (May 30, 2019) this way:

 “Proton pump inhibitors (PPIs) are widely used either as prescription or over-the-counter drugs.
 Several studies suggest that taking PPIs is associated with a number of serious adverse events including cardiovascular disease, acute kidney injury, chronic kidney disease, dementia, pneumonia, gastric cancer, Clostridium difficile infections, and osteoporotic fractures.
 Some of these adverse events are associated with an increased risk of death.”